Korean Englishman: Joshua Carrott

-Ollie Kendal
+Oliver Kendal

-Ollie Kendal is Carrott's best friend and partner, whom he met while attending SOAS in London.
-His father, Henry, was the vicar of St. Barnabas Church, North Finchley.
+Oliver 'Ollie' Kendal is Carrott's best friend and business partner, whom he met while attending SOAS in London.
+His father Henry was the vicar of St Barnabas Church, North Finchley.
 He has a background in video production, as well as photography and graphic design.
 In 2013, he was pursuing a master's degree in biblical studies.
 In November of that year, he and Carrott incorporated the private limited company Kendal & Carrott in the United Kingdom.
-Ollie is married to Lizzie Kendal and has a daughter, Juno.
+Ollie is married to Lizzie Kendal and has a daughter named Juno.
+On 24 June 2022, Ollie won Best Friends Cooking Battle (ft.
+Celebrity Chef), with Josh finishing in second place.

 Channels

 Korean Englishman

 The channel initially featured the reactions of their English friends to Korean cuisine.
 Most famously, they introduced fire noodles to their English friends as a spicy food challenge in 2014; this later developed into the "Fire Noodle Challenge".

-They have since collaborated with both Western and Korean celebrities.
+They have since collaborated with both Western and Korean celebrities and organizations, including: